bajamircea/bajamircea.github.io/_posts/2024-10-27-hume-first-enquiry.markdown

 Philosophy is largely influenced by the ancient Greeks.
-Thorough the accident that the emperors of the Roman Empire decided to become Christians, a lot of the diversity of various schools of philosophy were inhibited/prosecuted leaving largely Aristotle due to the his view of the world kind of matching the Christian doctrine.
+Thorough the accident that the emperors of the Roman Empire decided to become Christians, a lot of the diversity of various schools of philosophy were inhibited/prosecuted leaving largely Aristotle due to his view of the world kind of matching the Christian doctrine.
 For Aristotle the world is structured in concentric
 spheres: the Earth, water, air, Moon, planets, Sun and finally the immutable stars, fitting the Christian theory that the hell is down and heaven is up.
 For Aristotle stones fall to the ground because they are made of "earth" and they (actively) aim to go to the "earth sphere".

-Through various other historical accidents such as the Ottomans' effective use of gun powder to topple the last remains of the Roman Empire and conquer Constantinople alternative views of the world reach again the Western Europe.
+Through various other historical accidents, such as the Ottomans' effective use of gun powder to topple the last remains of the Roman Empire and conquer Constantinople, alternative views of the world reach again the Western Europe.
 Eventually we reach the likes of Galileo Galilei that challenged systematically the Aristotelian view: - the observation of a supernova questions the "immutable stars"

 - the Moon has mountains, whose height can be measured based on the shadows they make, so it's more like the earth and yet does not fall
 - Jupiter has moons, rotating around it, not around the Earth